Todd Starkey

-Todd Starkey (born June 5, 1971) is an American basketball coach who is currently the head women's basketball coach at Kent State University.
+Todd Starkey (born June 5, 1971) is an American basketball coach who is currently the associate head coach of Arizona.
+He was previously the head women's basketball coach at Kent State University.

 Career

 He was previously an assistant coach at Indiana University Bloomington and was also the head women's basketball coach at Lenoir–Rhyne University from 2005 to 2014, where he won a national coach of the year award in 2009.